 - 1 Trauma dressing – medium (10 x 18 cm)

 With this being the standard, most places that you go to will advertise that their kits meet this standard – it’s a good selling point, after all.
-Whether you choose a OSHA approved first aid kit, or one that meets BS 8599-2:2014, make sure it’s of good quality & everything inside it is in date.
+Whether you choose an approved first aid kit, or one that meets BS 8599-2:2014, make sure it’s of good quality & everything inside it is in date.
 This is something that it’s really easy to miss & we’ll be blogging about this later.

 Of course you can always add items to your kit, to give you the best kit for you & your needs.
 This is why you should always have done a first aid needs assessment.
 Why not have a look in our shops first aid kit section to see if something takes your fancy.